wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/integrate-common-data-service/includes/5-extend-entity-lists-forms.md

 This entity list is related to the **Customer Service – Home** webpage and portal, where users are presented with a complete application in a user-friendly format.

-You can use this pattern across any entity in Common Data Service and any new entity that might be required to meet a customer’s needs.
+You can use this pattern across any entity in Dataverse and any new entity that might be required to meet a customer’s needs.
 The basic configuration includes:

 - Entity lists that are built on one or more views.